Danone in talks to sell medical nutrition unit to Hospira - FT

-PARIS French dairy group Danone is in talks to sell its medical nutrition business to U.S. group Hospira in a deal valuing the unit at about $5 billion (2.94 billion pounds), the Financial Times reported on Sunday, citing people familiar with the situation.
+PARIS, July 27 French dairy group Danone is in talks to sell its medical nutrition business to U.S. group Hospira in a deal valuing the unit at about $5 billion, the Financial Times reported on Sunday, citing people familiar with the situation.

 The business paper said on its website that no deal was certain and that the talks were ongoing.